elastic/elasticsearch-php/BREAKING_CHANGES.md

 ## Architectural changes:

-- we changed the namespace, now everything is under `Elastic\Elasticsearch`;
+- we changed the namespace, now everything is under `Elastic\Elasticsearch`
 - we used the [elastic-transport-php](https://github.com/elastic/elastic-transport-php) library for HTTP communications;
 - we changed the `Exception` model, using the namespace `Elastic\Elasticsearch\Exception`.
-All the exceptions extends the `ElasticsearchException` interface, as in 7.x;
+All the exceptions extends the `ElasticsearchException` interface, as in 7.x
 - we changed the response type of each endpoints using an [Elasticsearch](src/Response/Elasticsearch.php) response class.
   This class wraps a a [PSR-7](https://www.php-fig.org/psr/psr-7/) response allowing the access of the body response as array or object.
 This means you can access the API response as in 7.x, no BC break here! :angel:
+- we changed the `ConnectionPool` in `NodePool`.
+The `connection` naming was ambigous since the objects are nodes (hosts)

 ## Specific changes: